-Do you want to launch an innovative company, a so-called startup business, in the Netherlands?
-The Dutch government, in cooperation with the StartupDelta initiative and the Dutch industry, has created a startup package with incentives for international startups: a startup visa, an 'Orange Carpet' programme, including organisations that can assist startups in setting up shop in the Netherlands, as well as a wide range of incubator and accelerator programmes.
+This programme includes support from Dutch organisations in setting up shop in the Netherlands, and a wide range of incubator and accelerator programmes.
 These 7 steps help you setting up your company.
 EU citizens can proceed to step 3.

 At the end of the startup visa year, you can continue running your startup business under the self-employment scheme.